This site is a work in progress — courts and sessions are added regularly. Want something added or removed? hello@pickleballinasia.com

 The author's take

-"KL is the best bang for ringgit in Asian pickleball."
+"KL is the best bang for ringgit I've found in Asian pickleball."

 Kuala Lumpur is the underrated gem of Asian pickleball.
-More than twenty active courts across the city, morning and evening sessions running every day of the week, true drop-in at most venues, and session costs of RM30–60 that make Bangkok look expensive.
+More than twenty active courts across the city, morning and evening sessions running every day of the week, true drop-in at most venues, and session costs of RM30–60 that are among the best value in the region.
 The scene is anchored by a passionate Chinese-Malaysian community that built this from the ground up in under four years.

 The infrastructure owes a debt to badminton.
 Malaysia is a badminton powerhouse, and the world-class indoor halls that have existed for decades are now doubling as pickleball venues.
 The surfaces are excellent, the lighting is consistent, and the air conditioning in KL's indoor courts is a genuine revelation after playing outdoors anywhere else in Southeast Asia.

-KL is the best bang-for-baht — or ringgit — in Asian pickleball.
+KL is the best bang for ringgit I've found in Asian pickleball.

 For a first-timer